Academic Facility Rentals

 Atwood Space Use Policies

-The following policies pertain to all areas within Atwood Memorial Center and the mall areas on the east, west and south sides of the building.
+The following policies apply to all areas within Atwood Memorial Center, as well as the mall areas on the east, west, and south sides of the building.

-In keeping with the goals and objectives of St. Cloud State University, the purpose and function of Atwood Memorial Center shall be to provide a comprehensive program of social, recreational and cultural activities as well as physical facilities for students, faculty, alumni and various non-university groups and individuals.
-The following policies shall serve as guidelines regarding all use of the facility Atwood Memorial Center.
+In alignment with the goals and objectives of St. Cloud State University, Atwood Memorial Center aims to provide a comprehensive program of social, recreational, and cultural activities, along with physical facilities for students, faculty, alumni, and various non-university groups and individuals.
+The policies outlined below serve as guidelines for all use of Atwood Memorial Center's facilities.

 - Registered student organizations